Stephanie McMahon: Personal life

 McMahon began dating Paul Levesque, better known as Triple H, in 2000 during their scripted romance.
-The couple were engaged on Valentine's Day in 2003 and were married on October 25, 2003, in a Roman Catholic ceremony at St. Teresa of Avila Church in Sleepy Hollow, New York.
-In a radio interview with Opie and Anthony in 2004, Levesque claimed he began dating McMahon after being apart from his previous girlfriend, Joanie "Chyna" Laurer, for some time, despite Laurer's claims his relationship with McMahon began while they were still together.
+The couple were engaged on Valentine's Day in 2003 and were married on October 25, 2003, in a Catholic ceremony at St. Teresa of Avila Church in Sleepy Hollow, New York.
+In a radio interview with Opie and Anthony in 2004, Levesque claimed he began dating McMahon after being apart from his previous girlfriend, Joanie Laurer ("Chyna"), for some time, despite Laurer's claims his relationship with McMahon began while they were still together.
 After their marriage, Stephanie took her husband's surname and legally changed her middle name to McMahon.
 The couple have three daughters together: Aurora Rose (born 2006), Murphy Claire (born 2008), and Vaughn Evelyn (born 2010).

 McMahon is a Republican.
-She and Levesque have donated $2,700 to former New Jersey governor Chris Christie's 2016 presidential campaign.
+She and Levesque donated $2,700 to former New Jersey governor Chris Christie's 2016 presidential campaign.